Ememobong28/Capstone-Project-TechHive/README.md

 **Technology Access:** Comfortable with smartphones and uses the mobile app to access internship information on the go.

-**Motivation:** Alex is a senior computer engineering student searching for a final-year internship that aligns with his interests in hardware design.
-He wants to explore internship opportunities and benefit from the advice and experiences of other students who have completed internships.
+**Motivation:** Nicole is a senior computer engineering student searching for a final-year internship that aligns with her interests in hardware design.
+She wants to explore internship opportunities and benefit from the advice and experiences of other students who have completed internships.

 **User Stories**